 4. How do you handle communication challenges in a remote team?

-Why ask this: Remote teams often deal with miscommunication, time zone differences, and lack of face-to-face interaction.
+Remote teams often deal with miscommunication, time zone differences, and a lack of face-to-face interaction.

 5. Can you give an example of a situation where you had to work independently to solve a problem?